Dr. Julia Cayne, UKCP Reg; MBACP (Senior Accred); C. Psychol; AFBPsS

 Working with many different people within health care settings has been my occupation for over 40 years, including over 20 years practising as a counsellor and psychotherapist.

-My extensive training, as a psychotherapist and counsellor, drew on different approaches to therapy in order to enable me to utilise the most valuable and relevant aspects of each, recognising that individuals are unique and no single approach fits all.
+My extensive training, as a psychotherapist and counsellor, drew on different approaches to therapy, in particular existential and psychodynamic/psycho analytic ideas, which enable me to utilise the most valuable and relevant aspects of each.
+Thus recognising that individuals are unique and no single approach fits all.
 I am also involved in the training of counsellors and psychotherapists and researching within the field through the Centre for Therapeutic Education at Roehampton University, and provide supervision for psychotherapists and counsellors.

 Ph.D (Psychotherapy and the training of psychotherapists)